Reasons students suspend their studies

 If students have additional return to study queries, the DoS should refer them to the relevant service for advice and guidance.

-Student Services are open all year round if you have any queries regarding students going into suspense and the different support available.
+Student Support are open all year round if you have any queries regarding students going into suspense and the different support available.